 Later, meet your guide who will give you the Rapa Nui National Park ticket.
 Proceed to the archaeological site of Ahu Vinapu and then to the Puna Pau volcano.
 The reddish pukao (hats or topknots) sculpted on some of the moai statues were sourced from the volcanic rock at Puna Pau.

 Did you know that moai statues were built with their backs to the ocean?
 But there is one exception at the site of Akivi.
-Here, you will see the seven moai of Ahu Akivi, the only ones on the island that face the sea.
+Here, you will see, the seven moai of Ahu Akivi, the only ones on the island that face the sea the only ones on the island that face the sea.
 There are many fascinating theories and stories to explain their position.

 See the Beach, Petroglyphs, and Moai of Tongariki

-You will stop at Papa Vaka to see some petroglyphs on rocks.
+You will stop at Papa Vaka to see some petroglyphs.
 Most of the images on the rocks are related to the ocean and marine life.
-Later, you will go to Ahu Te Pito to see the tallest moai statue (now fallen) to be transported.
+Later, you will go to Ahu Te Pito and see the tallest moai statue to have been transported, now fallen to the ground.